WasatchPhotonics/DeviceDocumentation/content/dash-manual-pdf.md

 ### Subtracting blanks
 The **Blank Spectrum** button is used to assign a particular spectrum from the history as a "Blank Spectrum".
-Any spectrum viewed after assigning a blank has the blankk spectrum subtracted from it.
+Any spectrum viewed after assigning a blank has the blank spectrum subtracted from it.
 To remove the blank spectrum designation, choose the blank spectrum and click the **Remove Blank Spectrum** button.
 Note that if the spectrum history is saved to file, only the raw data is saved, not the blank subtracted spectra.